jesec/debian_bazel-bootstrap/site/docs/skylark/config.md

 blocking that migration but be aware you may have to migrate your transitions at some point in the future.

-Starlark transitions can also declare reads and writes on native options via a special prefix to the option name.
+Starlark transitions can also declare reads and writes on native build configuration options via a special prefix to the option name.

 ```python
 # example/transitions/transitions.bzl